Amish Autism: Myths and Realities

-The Amish community is a distinct religious group known for their traditional way of life, which emphasizes simplicity, humility, and separation from the modern world.
+The Amish community is a distinct religious group known for its traditional way of life, which emphasizes simplicity, humility, and separation from the modern world.
 The Amish originated in Europe and settled in North America during the 18th century.
 They live in close-knit, rural communities, adhering to a set of religious beliefs and practices that guide their daily lives.

 Amish communities are characterized by their rejection of many modern technologies, such as electricity, automobiles, and televisions.
 They prioritize community values, family, and a strong work ethic.
 The Amish value education but typically provide education within their own community schools, focusing on practical skills and religious teachings.